dice-group/Tab2Onto/README.md

 ## Towards Unsupervised Semantification with Knowledge Graph Embedding

-This reposity contains the source code implemenation of paper "Towards Unsupervised Semantification with Knowledge Graph Embedding"
+This reposity contains the source code of paper *Towards Unsupervised Semantification with Knowledge Graph Embedding*

 ### Summary:
 * We propose a fully unsupervised approach for predicting entities types in knowledge graphs.
 Our approach contains four steps as shown in Figure 1: